 And yet the whole subject of naming is often regarded as an inconsequential and insignificant aside, something that anyone could do if they had the time.
 Indeed, I have heard attorneys advise clients in need of a name to get a get a group of students in a room and provide them with beer and pizza.
 It’s that easy.

 No, it’s not.
 This blog is dedicated to the moments of triumph, tragedy and farce that the art and practice of naming has given rise to.
+I’d love to hear about your stories and experiences with names and naming.

 alan@riechesbaird.com